smizell/smizell.github.io/_posts/2016-11-17-hypermedia-design.markdown

 interactions:
   viewTodoCollection:
     description: |
-      The `item` affordance is only available when there are items found in the lookup.
+      The `item` link is only available when there are items found in the lookup.
     scenarios:
       noTodos: